rkruk/gentoo-server-setup/README.md

 <p align="center">**Web Server:**
 <br>

-<p align="left">While I am not aware of any Gentoo specific benchmarks that have been run on the various flavors of web servers, it is typically logical to assume that the more feature-enabled the version of web server you use, the more resources it would use.<br>
+<p align="left">While I am not aware of any Gentoo specific benchmarks that have been run on the various flavors of web servers, it is typically logical to assume that the more feature-enabled version of web server you use, the more resources it would use.<br>
-Though Nginx is better in the raw number of requests per second it can serve than Apache or Lighttpd.
-At higher levels of concurrency, it can handle fewer requests per second, but still can serve double what Lighttpd does (which is already doing nearly 4x what Apache was ever able to do).<br>
+According to documentations I compared and readed carefully - NGINX web server is better in the 'raw number of requests per second it can serve' than Apache or Lighttpd servers.
+At higher levels of concurrency, NGINX can handle fewer requests per second, but still can serve double what Lighttpd does (which is already doing nearly 4x what Apache was ever able to do).<br>
 <p align="center">![Gentoo](https://github.com/rkruk/gentoo-server-setup/blob/master/Webserver_requests_graph.jpg)<br>
-<p align="left">Though Apache supports a larger toolbox of things it can do immediately after install, but it can be something of a memory whore with the more modules enabled.
-Contrary Nginx does not eat as much memory compared to Apache with enabled modules.<br><br>
+<p align="left">Though Apache supports a larger toolbox of things it can do immediately after install, yet it can be something of a memory hog with all modules enabled by default.
+Contrary freshly installed NGINX does not eat as much memory compared to Apache (even with enabled additional modules is still faster and scale better).<br><br>
 <b>TO DO:</b>
 <br>
 - [ ] services,